 Why I Love It (Besides It Being Delicious)

-This salad checks all the boxes:
+This bowl hits all the marks…

 ✔️ Quick to make